Active Reconfigurable Intelligent Surface for the Millimeter-Wave Frequency Band: Design and Measurement Results: Introduction

 \subsection{Scientific Contributions}

-\begin{itemize} \item We design, analyze and fabricate an active \ac{RIS} for an industrial environment working in the mmWave frequency band containing 37 elements.
-This active RIS prototype works based on the polarization transform method. \item We perform measurements of the active \ac{RIS} in an anechoic chamber to verify and evaluate the performance in terms of received signal power.
-Up to the best of our knowledge, we show here the first active RIS prototype working at mmWave frequencies. \item We provide a performance comparison between passive and active \ac{RIS}.
-The comparison between the active and passive measurement results show an average signal power gain of at least 4 dB at the desired position of the RX. \end{itemize}
+\begin{itemize} \item We present an active RIS for an indoor industrial environment for the the mmWave frequency band containing $37$ elements.
+Each RIS element contains a field effect transistor (FET) and can be set into four states: two reflective states, one amplification state and an off state.
+In the active state the RIS elements use a polarization transform to increase the isolation between impinging and reflected wave.
+Up to the best of our knowledge, this is the first active RIS working at mmWave frequencies. \item We perform measurements of the active RIS in an anechoic chamber, to verify and evaluate the performance in terms of received signal power as well as the beam pattern resolved in azimuth and elevation.
+These measurements are compared to numerical simulations using the path loss model from \cite{tang22} that is extended to the active RIS case. \item The comparison between the reflective and active mode shows a signal power gain of $12\,$dB at the position of the UE. \end{itemize}